Reo-I/machine-learning/README.md

 # machine-learning

+``GMM.py``: Implement the EM algorithm for Gaussian mixture models and Estimate an appropriate one-dimensional probability density function

 ``Gaussian_Kernel_DensityEstimation.py``: Estimating the density of distribution with Gaussian Kernel.
 The width of kernel is chosen by the likelyhood cross validation.

 ``Gaussian_Kernel_LSR.py``: Classification of MNIST's images to 10 classes by using Gaussian Kernel Regression.
 The least square loss is minimized as a optimization.